pepurion/aleph/content/Species/Drax.md

 You are gifted in **Power** and **Fortitude**
 You know **Draconic** and any **1** language

 You have **Air travel** equal to half your Speed score.
-It uses 4 Stamina to fly.
+You spend 1 AP or RP to hold an airborne position.
+When you fly for any amount of time, it uses 4 Stamina per turn.

 Armor and/or equipment worn on **Chest / Back / Head / Feet** must be made **custom** in order for you to equip.
 Simple armor may be customized over 1 hour using a tool set.
 Only creatures able to craft items of a similar rarity may customize items this way.

 ---